Invoking pspp-output

 By default, the intended format for DESTINATION is inferred based on

-its extension, in the same way that the pspp
+its extension, in the same way that the pspp program does for its

 output files.
-See Invoking pspp
+See Invoking pspp, for details.

 See Input Selection Options, for information on the options available to select a subset of objects to include in the output.
 The following additional options are accepted: